bryanjswift/mootools-form-replacements/docs/Form/CheckGroup.markdown

 ---
 layout: default
+docs: true
 ---
 Class: Form.CheckGroup {#Form-CheckGroup}
 =================

 Class to represent a group of checkboxes

-Creates or holds a group of Form.Check by looking for all input[type=checkbox] under the element passed to the constructor.
+Creates or holds a group of Form.Check by looking for all `input[type=checkbox]` under the element passed to the constructor.

 ### Syntax: